benhanna99/matrix_docs/content/docs/cms/wordpress.md

 Check to see what the max file upload size is set at in PHP.ini (usually it is 2 and you can search "2")

-Usually the PHP.IN will somewhere like:
+Usually the PHP.INI will somewhere like:

 ```